 This quick registration will help you navigate deeper into the realm of our website.
 Don’t worry; your details are safe with us.

-Among the most famous sights in Berlin, the Charlottenburg Palace and Park is a Baroque summer palace with charming gardens and a world-famous collection of KPM porcelain.
+Among the top tourist attractions in Berlin, the Charlottenburg Palace and Park is a Baroque summer palace with charming gardens and a world-famous collection of KPM porcelain.
 It was erected as the summer residence of the first Queen of Prussia and was subsequently remodeled as per the tastes of royal families that lived there.
 The Palace includes interior decorations in baroque as well as rococo styles, and a large garden including the belvedere, a theatre, a mausoleum, and a pavilion was later added behind the palace.

 Berlin Victory Memorial: